 This is the part where your brain says "NO." Taking action requires commitment.
 (Refer back to the reason you want to make the change.)
 Commit to your goal.
 Take action toward the goal.
 Put one foot in front of the other.

 Take time to evaluate how things are going.
 What's working?
 What isn't?

 Stop the Beat Down

-If you need help formulating a plan of action, shoot me an email at email@example.com.
+I can help you formulate a plan of action.
+Contact me at email@example.com.